enonic/old-xp-doc/doc/tutorials/my-first-app/hello-region-page.rst

   :language: html
   :caption: Page view - site/pages/hello-region/hello-region.html

-The view file above defines the place on the page where the region will render parts that are dragged and dropped in Live Edit.
+The view file above defines the place on the page where the region will render component parts that are dragged and dropped in the Page Editor.

 3. When done - redeploy your app once again!

 ::

   ./gradlew deploy

+.. tip:: You can restart XP in :ref:`gradle_dev_mode` and then the app won't have to be redeployed after making changes.